MA International Education / Course details

 - Dr Alexander Baratta (an expert in English Language, and English teaching);

-In addition to a wider team of contributors to the programme with varied expertise in multiple aspects of international education.
+This is in addition to a wider team of contributors to the programme with varied expertise in multiple aspects of international education.

 Course units are delivered through lectures, tutorials, group-work, case-based approaches, and enquiry-based learning.
 We expect a high level of student participation in discussion and group work.